Pope backs carbon pricing to stem global warming and appeals to deniers

 Companies including Royal Dutch Shell, BP and Total have laid out plans to expand their renewable energy business and reduce emissions, though many investors say they will have to do more.

+BP Chief Executive Bob Dudley said after the meeting that “the world needs to take urgent action to get us on a more sustainable path and it is critical that everyone plays their part - companies and investors, governments and individuals”.

-Additional reporting by Ron Bousso in London and Steve Jewkes in Milan; Editing by Catherine Evans and Kevin Liffey
+Additional reporting by Ron Bousso in London and Steve Jewkes in Milan; Editing by Catherine Evans, Kevin Liffey and Raissa Kasolowsky